dlkakbs/biomed-research/README.md

 This is the outer payment contract of the system.

-The client:
-- creates a job,
-- approves USDC,
-- funds escrow on Arc,
-- and waits for the report to be either completed or rejected.

 How it works:
 1. the client creates the job on Arc,
 2. the PI side sets the budget,